SR80-app/SR80-Manuals/user-manual.md

 ### What is ShopTracker?

 ShopTracker is the repair tracking app for Hydraulics SR-80.
-It runs on iPads in the shop and replaces the paper-and-whiteboard system.
+It runs on s in the shop and replaces the paper-and-whiteboard system.
 Jobs come in at the front counter, get worked on in the back, and ShopTracker keeps everyone on the same page in real time.

-There are three types of devices in the shop:
+There are three types of device settings in the shop:

 - **Front Counter** — where the front counter staff checks equipment in, creates jobs, and handles customer pickup
-- **Tech Station** — the iPad in the back shop where techs see their repair queue, log what they've done, and mark items as ready for testing
+- **Tech Station** — the iPad/tech iPhones in the back shop where techs see their repair queue, log what they've done, and mark items as ready for testing
 - **Admin** — Bec, Jamie, or Lee's device with full access to everything: both views, settings, reports, and employee management

 ### Device Setup (First Time Only)